 - Ready-to-assemble (RTA)

-RTA cabinets ship in parts (cabinet, face frame, drawers, drawer glides, inserts, doors, and hardware) and are designed to be assembled at the construction site.
+RTA cabinets ship in parts such as the cabinet, face frame, drawers, drawer glides, inserts, doors, and hardware.
+The parts are designed to be assembled at the construction site.
 RTA cabinets are generally less expensive but their assembly can take significant time.
 Because of the limitations of home assembly methods, RTA cabinets generally are not as strong or durable as those assembled in a factory.